NSF Career Compass Challenge

 Part 1 (November 9, 2018 – February 13, 2019)

 In Part 1 of this challenge, solvers were asked to submit a concept white paper that describes a solution to the challenge of continuous workforce reskilling and the desire for increased mobility within and between NSF and other Federal agencies (and perhaps even the private sector), as an example.
 Solvers were asked to think creatively about methods that go beyond the traditional "career path" thinking and "strategic workforce planning" methodology when exposing future skill needs or opportunities for an individual's consideration when choosing a development path.
 Solvers are also asked to consider relevant research on adult cognition and reskilling, particularly for those that must "work" and "learn" simultaneously.
 Read the winning submissions in the PRIZES section.

 Part 2 (April 15, 2019 - August 30, 2019)

 In Part 2, solvers are encouraged to leverage and build upon winning concepts to develop a working prototype for Government testing and evaluation.
 Solvers need not register in Challenge.gov to participate.
-Submissions will be accepted at CareerCompassChallenge@nsf.gov at any time up until the Part 2 submission deadline of July 26, 2019.
-For more information on submission, please see the official rules.
+See the winning submissions in the PRIZES section.